Dirar ibn al-Azwar: Historical death controversy

-Ibn Hajar al-Asqalani recorded in his work Fath al-Bari about Muhammad al-Bukhari commentary that the weakness in the narrative chain of the death of Dhiraar in Yamamah.
+Ibn Hajar al-Asqalani remarked in his work Fath al-Bari about Muhammad al-Bukhari's commentary that there was weakness in the narrative chain of the death of Dhiraar in Yamama.
 Ibn Hajar further surmised that there were two different persons called Dhiraar.
 The first was Dhiraar ibn al-Azwar from the Asad tribe and the other named Dhiraar ibn al-Khattab.
 Thus, some chroniclers like Abd al-Barr made the mistake of identifying those two different persons as one.
-Although the confusion was evident here, the older chroniclers such as Abu Ismail al-Azdi and Sayf ibn Umar were conscious of the existence of two different Dhiraars but they also recorded that both Dhiraar al-Azwar and Dhiraar ibn al-Khattab were present in the Syrian campaign, particularly at the Battle of Yarmouk, thus dismissing al-Barr and al-Waqidi's claims.
-Mashhoor bin Hassan Al Salman, Jordanian Hadith expert and pupil of Muhammad Nasiruddin al-Albani, has warned in his book against the tradition which authored from Waqidi regarding the death of Dhiraar in the battle of Yamama as inauthentic narration.
-Meanwhile, Mahmud Shakir also recorded both Dhiraar ibn al Azwar and Dhiraar ibn al Khattab had lived long enough passing battle of Yamama and attended the battle of Qadisiyyah.
+Although the confusion was evident here, the older chroniclers such as Abu Ismail al-Azdi and Sayf ibn Umar were conscious of the existence of two different Dhiraars, but they also recorded that both Dhiraar al-Azwar and Dhiraar ibn al-Khattab were present in the Syrian campaign, particularly at the Battle of Yarmouk, thus dismissing al-Barr and al-Waqidi's claims.
+Mashhoor bin Hassan al-Salman, a Jordanian Hadith expert and pupil of Muhammad Nasiruddin al-Albani, has warned in his book against the tradition authored by Waqidi.
+Al-Salman regards the death of Dhiraar in the battle of Yamama as inauthentic narration.
+Meanwhile, Mahmud Shakir also recorded that both Dhiraar ibn al-Azwar and Dhiraar ibn al-Khattab lived long enough past the battle of Yamama to attend the battle of Qadisiyyah.

 Legacy

-As Sahabi, Dhiraar narrated traditions from Muhammad were accepted as Hadith.
-A certain Hadith regarding the milking are transmitted by Dhirrar from the authority of Hanad as-Sirri, student of Sulaiman al-Aʽmash.
-Dhiraar also narrated a hadith straightly from Muhammad regarding wealth and possessions in view of Islam, which recorded in Al-Mustadrak ala al-Sahihayn written by Al-Hakim al-Nishapuri.
+As a companion of the prophet, traditions of Muhammad narrated by Dhiraar were accepted as Hadith.
+A certain Hadith regarding milking was transmitted by Dhiraar from the authority of Hanad as-Sirri, student of Sulaiman al-Aʽmash.
+Dhiraar also narrated a hadith straight from Muhammad regarding wealth and possessions in view of Islam, which was recorded in Al-Mustadrak ala al-Sahihayn written by Al-Hakim al-Nishapuri.

-Dirar ibn al-Azwar Mosque was built in his commemoration which located to the northern part of the Jordan Valley adjacent the mausoleum of Abu Ubaidah ibn al-Jarrah, in an area which witnessed the first battles between the Muslims and the Byzantine Empire.
+Dirar ibn al-Azwar Mosque was built in his commemoration and is located in the northern part of the Jordan Valley, adjacent to the mausoleum of Abu Ubayda ibn al-Jarrah, in an area which witnessed the first battles between the Muslims and the Byzantine Empire.

-The sword supposedly belonging to Dhiraar were now preserved in the Topkapı Palace Museum, Turkey.
+The sword supposedly belonging to Dhiraar is now preserved in the Topkapı Palace Museum, Turkey.

-Al-Zarrar MBT used by the Pakistan Army is named in his honour.
+The Al-Zarrar main battle tank used by the Pakistan Army is named in his honor.

-Pakistan Air Force's No. 27 Tactical Attack Sqn also has adopted Al-Zarrar as their Call Sign, and his warrior sketch outline as their Squadron insignia.
+Pakistan Air Force's No. 27 Tactical Attack Sqn also has adopted al-Zarrar as their call sign, and his warrior sketch outline as their squadron insignia.